Lee Worgan

-Lee John Worgan (born 1 December 1983) is a footballer who plays as a goalkeeper for Eastbourne Borough.
+Lee John Worgan (born 1 December 1983) is a former footballer who played as a goalkeeper.

 Club career

 Early career

 Worgan began his career by coming through the youth ranks at Wimbledon and was one of a few players to stay with the squad during the move to become Milton Keynes Dons.
-However, he never managed to establish himself there and spent two weeks on loan at Wycombe Wanderers during the 2003–04 season when they suffered a goalkeeper injury crisis with Steve Williams, Frank Talia, and Tom Gott all out injured.
+However, he never managed to establish himself there.
+He spent two weeks on loan at Wycombe Wanderers during the 2003–04 season when they suffered a goalkeeper injury crisis with Steve Williams, Frank Talia, and Tom Gott all out injured.

-In August 2004 he joined Rushden & Diamonds on a free transfer but again failed to establish himself and at the end of the year he was released and was signed by Cardiff City on another free transfer.
+In August 2004, he joined Rushden & Diamonds on a free transfer but again failed to establish himself, and at the end of the year, he was released and was signed by Cardiff City on another free transfer.
 He did not make a league appearance for Cardiff but did play in the FAW Premier Cup on one occasion.
 He was released by Cardiff at the end of the 2005–06 season after having spent some of the season on loan at Merthyr Tydfil.

-Since then he has played for Eastbourne Borough and in October 2006 he signed for Isthmian League Premier Division side Hastings United, making his debut in a 2–1 win over Croydon Athletic in the FA Trophy.
+Since then, he has played for Eastbourne Borough.
+In October 2006, he signed for Isthmian League Premier Division side Hastings United, making his debut in a 2–1 win over Croydon Athletic in the FA Trophy.
 In his first year, after helping the side to promotion, he was unanimously voted the Supporters' Club player of the year and was quickly offered a one-year extension to his contract.

 Tonbridge Angels

-In May 2008 he signed for Tonbridge Angels.
+In May 2008, he signed for Tonbridge Angels.
 He received a red card on his competitive debut for Tonbridge against Wealdstone.

 In March 2011, he won the 'Sells Goalkeeping Academy Good Hands' award for the best defensive record in the Isthmian League Premier Division that month, conceding three goals in six games.

 Worgan was named Tonbridge Angels player of the year for the 2010/11 season, with performances against Bury Town and Wealdstone particularly impressing fans.

-At the end of the 2012–13 season, Worgan was named in the Conference South team of the year with performances against Dover, Salisbury and Hayes and Yeading particularly impressing managers and fans alike but after five years at Tonbridge, more than 200 appearances in all competitions and one promotion, Worgan announced that he was leaving the club.
+At the end of the 2012–13 season, Worgan was named in the Conference South team of the year with performances against Dover, Salisbury, Hayes and Yeading, particularly impressing managers and fans alike.
+Still, after five years at Tonbridge, more than 200 appearances in all competitions, and one promotion, Worgan announced that he was leaving the club.